h0uter/old-portfolio/index.md

 ### Perception for intelligent vehicles

-LIDAR sensor fusion kickoff is next week.
-Before that I worked on implementing a Lalman filter to track and predict the movements of pedestrians.
+Currently working on LIDAR and stereo camera data fusion.
+Before that I worked on implementing a Kalman filter to track and predict the movements of pedestrians.
 Additionally we work on using a particle filter to localize a robot in a known map.